brittandeyoung/terraform-provider-awsteam/docs/index.md

 page_title: "awsteam Provider"
 subcategory: ""
 description: |-
-  The "awsteam" provider enables managing the configuration of Temporary elevated access management (TEAM) for AWS IAM Identity Center with terraform.
+  The \"awsteam\" provider enables managing the configuration of Temporary elevated access management (TEAM) for AWS IAM Identity Center with terraform.
+  To use this provider, follow the instructions to enable machine authentication https://aws-samples.github.io/iam-identity-center-team/docs/deployment/configuration/cognito_machine_auth.html on your TEAM deployment and retrieve the details of your deployment to be used for configuring this provider.
 ---

 # awsteam Provider

-The "awsteam" provider enables managing the configuration of Temporary elevated access management (TEAM) for AWS IAM Identity Center with terraform.
+The \"awsteam\" provider enables managing the configuration of Temporary elevated access management (TEAM) for AWS IAM Identity Center with terraform.

+To use this provider, follow the [instructions to enable machine authentication](https://aws-samples.github.io/iam-identity-center-team/docs/deployment/configuration/cognito_machine_auth.html) on your TEAM deployment and retrieve the details of your deployment to be used for configuring this provider.

 ## Example Usage